Summer Law School

 One of the primary goals of this course is to establish a skill set for the students who participate which will benefit them in law undergraduate applications and study.
 The Mock Trial element of each Summer School, for example, teaches students vital skills of analysis, teamwork, public speaking and confidence (as well as teaching them about relevant areas of law and courtroom practice).
 Debates and negotiation exercises encourage students to develop their skills of advocacy and measured argument.

-The Summer Law School – Part 1 (Criminal Law, Family Law and Jurisprudence) running on the 29th July – 2nd August 2014 (completed).
+The Summer Law School – Part 1 (Criminal Law, Family Law and Jurisprudence), taking place 11th – 15th July (and repeated 18th – 22nd July) 2016.
+See a schedule for this course here.